 Sections are a good thing.
 They are like the sections in Ayoa which are circles and subsets in the canvas.
 But now Todoist has sections.

 Originally, I thought that was a way to procrastinate.
 It can be, but now I’ve found a real advantage because you can put comments on everything.
 You can get down to the granularity of task leaf nodes.
 You can assign one person to each and break things down properly into a work breakdown structure.

 You can also make a header by adding a colon to a task name.

 Tasks in context

 That level of detail has helped me make much more progress, because I’m doing the little things, the important things.
-Normally in a GTD review I might spend a lot of time just reviewing KPIs but I put tasks under there like ‘improve the graph’ or ‘calculate the average of the performance measure’.
-All sorts little modifications just get done and they’re nicely in the context of GTD, in place, rather than just somewhere random.
+Normally in a GTD review I might spend a lot of time just reviewing KPIs, but I put tasks under there like ‘improve the graph’ or ‘calculate the average of the performance measure’.
+All sorts of little modifications just get done, and they’re nicely in the context of GTD, in place, rather than just somewhere random.